EstherMuigai/instagram-clone/README.md

-# Gallery Project-Photo Album App
+# InstagramClone Project-InstagramNight App

-An application where a single django administrator can upload and display images and filter them by their category or location.
+An application where users can:
+*   Sign up
+*   Sign in (authentication)
+*   Upload pictures
+*   Follow other users and see their pictures
+*   Like other users pictures
+*   Comment on other users' pictures

 ## Getting Started